dvidelabs/flatcc/README.md

 - fast build times
 - support for big endian platforms (as of 0.4.0)
 - support for big endian encoded flatbuffers on both le and be platforms.
 Enabled on `be` branch.
-- size prefixed buffers - see also [builder interfade referece]
+- size prefixed buffers - see also [Builder Interface Reference]

 Supported platforms: